2023 Colorado Street Bridge Party

 Former YWCA (78 N. Marengo Ave.) and Civic Center

 The 1923 Julia Morgan-designed building is a contributor to the Pasadena Civic Center Historic District.
 It has been vacant for more than 15 years and is in dire need of rehabilitation.
 Now owned by the City, the building’s condition has seriously deteriorated, despite our constant urging to better secure it from vandalism and rain.
-The City Council requested more background on the Civic Center and its original Bennett Plan as well as economic analysis of various future uses.
-Those reports were presented to the Council in 2019.
-City staff issued an RFP, and a hotel proposal was selected.
-Litigation had stalled the project, but it has since been resolved in the City’s favor.
-We await news of progress in negotiations with the hotel developer.
+The City Council requested more background on the Civic Center and its original Bennett Plan as well as economic analysis of various future uses for the former YWCA in 2019.
+City staff issued an RFP for development, and a hotel proposal was selected.
+Litigation stalled the project, but it has since been resolved.
+We hope the hotel developer and City canreach agreeable terms very soon, because the building continues to be threatened when it sits vacant.

 Swanson & Peterson Furniture Factory (Rusnak Porsche)